Extreme mass-ratio inspirals into black holes surrounded by scalar clouds

 where the superscripts `$s$' emphasize that these quantities are in the singular gauge, asterisks represent symmetric components and $Y_{1m}:=Y_{1m}(\theta,\phi)$.
 Under this gauge the radial functions are given by~\cite{Detweiler:2003ci}:

 One can verify that plugging these expressions in Eq.~\eqref{decom} reproduces Eqs.~(5.8)--(5.11) in~\cite{Detweiler:2003ci}.
-As we shall discuss, we will use both the Zerilli and singular gauge to check the consistency of some our results when computing the (gauge-invariant) scalar fluxes.
+As we shall discuss, we will use both the Zerilli and singular gauge to check the consistency of some of our results when computing the (gauge-invariant) scalar fluxes.

 \paragraph{Dipolar, axial perturbations.} Finally, for completeness, let us also discuss $l=1$ perturbations in the axial sector.
 The Zerilli gauge for these perturbations can be found by setting $h^{l=1}_1(r)=0$ in Eq.~\eqref{axial} and the only free function is therefore $h^{l=1}_0(r)$.
-Following Ref.~\cite{Zerilli:1970wzz,Detweiler:2003ci} we find that it reads:
+Following Refs.~\cite{Zerilli:1970wzz,Detweiler:2003ci} we find that it reads:

 where $L= m_p\sqrt{M r_p/(1-3M/r_p)}$ is the particle's conserved angular momentum.
-As discussed in~\cite{Zerilli:1970wzz,Detweiler:2003ci} this perturbation describes the shift in the spacetime's angular momentum that occurs at $r=r_p$ due to the presence of the point-particle.
+As discussed in~\cite{Zerilli:1970wzz,Detweiler:2003ci} this perturbation describes the shift in the spacetime's angular momentum that occurs at $r=r_p$ due to the presence of the point particle.